Rte Gineste With Bus

 – All along the Chemin des Goudes between Samena, l’Escalette and Callelongue

-– Along the GR 51-98 between the calanque de Port-Miou and the calanque de Port-Pin
+– Along the GR 51-98 between the Port-Miou cove and the Port-Pin cove

 New Vélo la Métropole stations have been installed to complete the offer, at :

-– Luminy, at the “Luminy PN des Calanques” bus stop, just before the entrance to the science and technology park (starting point for numerous trails to Morgiou, Sugiton, Mont-Puget, etc.).
+– Luminy, at the “Luminy PN des Calanques” bus stop, just before the entrance to the science and technology park (the starting point for a large number of footpaths to Morgiou, Sugiton, Mont-Puget, etc.).

 – At the start of boulevard Louis Pierotti (to explore the Jarre valley, climb to the dead man’s plateau and the western part of the Marseilleveyre massif…)

-– La Madrague de Montredon and Samena (to enable you to follow various GR paths to reach l’Escalette, les Goudes, Callelongue, the Béouveyre summit and, more generally, the eastern part of the Marseilleveyre massif).
+– La Madrague de Montredon and Samena (where you can then follow various GR paths to reach l’Escalette, les Goudes, Callelongue, the Béouveyre summit and, more generally, the eastern part of the Marseilleveyre massif).

 By car

-Only a few of the Calanques are accessible by car (and only during certain periods of the year).
-We recommend getting close to the massif by public transport, and then walking (even on foot, the massif is sometimes inaccessible!).
+Only a few of the Calanques are accessible by car (and only at certain times of the year).
+It is advisable to get close to the massif by public transport, then to walk (even on foot, the massif is sometimes inaccessible!).
 Parking spaces are limited and traffic is heavy at certain times of year.

-Please note that access to the Calanques massif (all the Bouches-du-Rhône massifs) is regulated by prefectoral decree.
+Please note that access to the Calanques massif (all the massifs in the Bouches-du-Rhône) is regulated by prefectoral decree.

-You can take the Corniche Kennedy along the seafront, and continue straight on through the village of Les Goudes.
-Keep going straight on this road: you’ll think you’re at the end of the world!
-And you’ve reached the Calanque de Callelongue.
-Parking spaces have been significantly reduced, and traffic and congestion make access difficult.
-To reach Les Goudes and Callelongue, it’s best to use public transport or active modes of transport.
+You can take the Corniche Kennedy along the seafront and continue straight on through the village of Les Goudes.
+Keep going straight along this road and you’ll feel like you’re at the end of the world!
+And you’ll reach the Calanque de Callelongue.
+Parking spaces have been greatly reduced, and the traffic and congestion make access difficult.
+Public transport and active modes of transport are the best way to get to Les Goudes and Callelongue.

-You’ll need to go as far as the Cayolle district, where you’ll find a parking lot (please note that it’s not supervised, and you’re advised not to leave anything lying around inside your car).
-The Calanque is only accessible by car out of season and under certain conditions.
+You’ll need to go as far as the Cayolle district, where you’ll find a car park (although it’s not supervised and you’re advised not to leave anything lying around inside your car).
+The Calanque is only accessible by car out of season and subject to certain conditions.

 The Calanque is only accessible by car out of season and subject to certain conditions (see above).
-You’ll need to get to the Baumettes district, just after the prison (about 1 hour’s walk from the parking lot).
+You will need to go to the Baumettes district, just after the prison (approximately 1 hour’s walk from the car park).

-The hiking trail starts near the Luminy campus in the 9th arrondissement, just past the Ecole Supérieure des Beaux-Arts et d’Architecture: the parking lot is in front.
-Allow around 1 hour’s walk.
+The hiking trail starts near the Luminy campus in the 9th arrondissement, just past the Ecole Supérieure des Beaux-Arts et d’Architecture: the car park is in front.
+The walk takes around 1 hour.

-For some years now, access to the Calanque de Sugiton has been by reservation only. (in high season)
+For the past few years, access to the Calanque de Sugiton has been by prior arrangement only. (in high season)

 Find out more.